Top Fall Soup Recipes 2022

 In my opinion, the best part about quarantining by a lake is the myriad of opportunities that city life doesn’t allow.
 One advantage of a small-town, nature-filled environment like Muscle Shoals is the proximity to hiking trails.
 In The Shoals specifically, a well-known hiking hotspot is the Tennessee Valley Authority (TVA) trails.
 Winding around Wilson Lake, these interconnected trails include scenic river views, fields of wildflowers, and long bike paths.
 Since I was quarantining with two of my best friends, the three of us decided to hit the trails together on a Saturday afternoon.
 We may have gotten sunburned, but we had a lot of fun.

-Since living together, the three of us have also taken advantage of the spare time by cooking.
+Since living together, the three of us have also taken advantage of our spare time by cooking.
 Luckily, my two friends both have subscriptions to New York Times Cooking, and we chose a new recipe for every night of the week so that we’d have something exciting to look forward to after a day of work.
 Many of these recipes were more adventurous than meals I’d make by myself — I was pleasantly surprised by the anchovies in the pasta pictured above — but the enthusiasm we shared for trying new dishes, as well as our collaboration in the kitchen, made them worth trying.
 Additionally, having dinner on a screened porch in the cool nighttime air while listening to crickets sing made the dining experience even more pleasant.

 Magnificent Views